joxborrow/loan_default/Credit Default Final Report.md

 1) **Treat Missing Values** - Two columns, mthly_inc_amount, and num_dependents had
    20.3% and 2.5% missing values respectively.
-In order to perserve these columns in the modeling, K-Nearest Neighbors was used to impute values
+In order to perserve these columns in the modeling, K-Nearest Neighbors was used to impute values.
 2) **Duplicate Values** - After exploratory analysis, no duplicate values were found.
 3) **Outliers** - Outliers were found to be a problem across many variables.
-We used the Isolation Forest Algorith (based on Random Forest) to flag and eliminate outliers.
+We used the Isolation Forest Algorithm (based on Random Forest) to flag and eliminate outliers.
 4) **Training/Test Splits** - The training/split was executed using the scikit
    defaults, which are 75% and 25% for train and test sets respectively.
 5) **Sampling** - The classification problem was found to be imbalanced.
-Consequently, we used the SMOTE algorithm, round in the imblearn module, to create balanced versions of the training datasets.
+Consequently, we used the SMOTE algorithm, found in the imblearn module, to create balanced versions of the training datasets.
 6) **Feature Engineering** - For the Stochastic Gradienct Descent Logistic Regression model, polynomial features were generated.